andreww/fox/DoX/Compilation.md

 * NAG versions prior to 5.0-391
 * PGI, all versions (bug reported #3897)
 * Sun Fortran 95 7.1 Patch 112762-16 2005/10/25 (later versions untested)

-Other compilers are untested; reports of their success or failure are welcomed.

 ##Configuration